-Vacuum excavation decreases operational risk due to its nondestructive nature and is safer than traditional excavation methods.
+Vacuum excavation reduces the risk of damaging underground infrastructure and is safer than traditional excavation methods.
 Black Hydrovac is your go-to resource for your vacuum excavation needs.
 We offer air and hydro excavation, daylighting, potholing, debris removal, trenching and storm water management services.
 We can help you dig safer.

 Vacuum excavation is an excavation method using high pressure air and/or water to break up dirt and a vacuum to remove the soil.
 This nondestructive method of excavation is cleaner and faster than traditional excavation.
 Vacuum excavation is also safer than traditional excavation, both for anything existing underground and for the hydrovac operators.
 This precise method of excavation also has minimal environmental impact.

 Hydro excavation and air excavation are two methods of vacuum excavation.

-Daylighting for utility location is the most common use of vacuum excavation; test pits are dug to verify the depth and location of existing underground utilities.
+Daylighting for utility location is the most common use of vacuum excavation; small test pits are dug to verify the depth and location of existing underground utilities.
 Daylighting to locate utilities reduces the risk of damage or injury caused by striking an underground utility while excavating or hand digging.
 Dirt that is displaced during daylighting can be used as backfill or removed.
 Either type of vacuum excavation (hydro or air) can be used for daylighting.